 If some of your database constraints have system-generated names, they can cause 'false positives' when comparing schemas and generating build scripts using SQL Compare or SQL Change Automation.
 Phil Factor explains the difficulties, and the Compare option you need to enable to avoid them.
 Read more

-Phil Factor on the fill factor, pages splits and index fragmentation, and how SQL Monitor can help you decide if a custom fill factor for certain indexes might help alleviate performance issues.
+Phil Factor on the fill factor, pages splits and index fragmentation, and how Redgate Monitor can help you decide if a custom fill factor for certain indexes might help alleviate performance issues.
 Read more